November 20, 2017

 2. Participating in Commerce

-If your trucking company is doing what a trucking company does best (transporting loads for a profit), you’ll most likely need a USDOT number.
-This distinction is important because even if you are driving what may be considered a commercial vehicle, if you are using it for personal use, you probably do not need one.
+If your trucking company is transporting loads in commerce, you’ll most likely need a DOT Number.
+This distinction is important because even if you are driving what may be considered a commercial vehicle for personal use, you probably do not need a DOT Number.

 3. Location of Your Company

-If you’re only planning on intrastate commerce, some states don’t require you to get a USDOT number, while others do.
-Here is a list of states that need a USDOT number even if the company is only working in one state.
+If you’re only planning on intrastate commerce, some states don’t require you to get a DOT Number, while others do.
+Here is a list of states that need a DOT Number even if you’re only planning on operating in one state.

-If you’re not confused yet with the Interstate or Intrastate operating authority and USDOT number, there are still a few more steps you need to take to get the proper motor carrier authority to get your trucking company off the ground and on the road.
+There are still a few more steps you need to take to get the proper motor carrier authority to get your trucking company on the road.

 FMCSA Filing Fee